doctrine/dbal/UPGRADE.md

 # Upgrade to 3.4

+## Deprecated the functionality of checking schema for the usage of reserved keywords.

+The `dbal:reserved-words` console command and the `ReservedWordsCommand` and `ReservedKeywordsValidator` classes have been deprecated.
+Use the documentation on the used database platform(s) instead.

 ## Deprecated `CreateSchemaSqlCollector` and `DropSchemaSqlCollector`.

 The `CreateSchemaSqlCollector` and `DropSchemaSqlCollector` classes have been deprecated in favor of